adr claims mail

 The first option is to accept what payment an insurance company has offered.
 Once you do it, you need to apply for the title transfer and give the ownership of the vehicle to the insurance company.

 The second option is to retain the vehicle, which is called owner retention.
-However, you will still receive the payout, but without the salvage value, as it will be deducted from the payable.
+However, you will still receive the payout, but without the salvage value, as it will be deducted from the Ohio total loss claim payout.
 The process moves forward by applying for the salvage title and then the rebuilt title.

 What Paperwork is Involved?

-Whether you decide to keep the vehicle or hand it over to the insurance company, there are some important documents you will need:
+Whether you decide to keep the vehicle or surrender it to your insurance company, there are some important documents you will need to complete the process.
+They are:

-• A settlement agreement with the signatures of both parties involved.
+• A settlement agreement with the signatures of both the involved parties.

-• Rebuilt the title application after the repairs are done.
+• Rebuilt title application after the repairs are done.

 • Reports that hold records for repair and inspection.